yehia67/documentation/compass/0.1/how-to-guides/create-an-iota-network.md

 	cp config.example.json config.json
 	```

-7. Open the `config.json` file and replace the value of the `seed` field with the seed you generated in step 3
+7. Open the `config.json` file and replace the value of the `seed` field with the seed you created in step 3

 	```bash
 	nano config.json